zacjones93/awesomecheatsheets/README.md

-This is a community led site to showcase awesome cheasheets created from egghead courses.
+This is a community led site to showcase awesome cheatsheets created from egghead courses.
 This is meant to be a community resource, so feel free to contribute by adding your notes/cheatsheets.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)